-Dark purple in color with a purple rim.
+Dark ruby in color with a wide reddish /brick rim.

-Full-bodied and smooth with medium-plus acidity and long legs.
+Full bodied and smooth with medium acidity and long legs.

-Dry on the palate with plums, black currants, cherries, sweet raspberries, tobacco, spices, wood, vanilla, cloves, dark coffee, chocolates, bitter herbs, cola, earth, vegetables and peppercorn.
+Dry and fruity on the palate with blackberries, over ripen black cherries, sweet raspberries, tobacco, cedar, vanilla, leather, spices, earth, chocolates, vinaigrette, herbs and peppercorn.

-Long finish with round tannins and tangy raspberries.
+Long finish with fine grained tannins and tangy raspberries.

-Needs 2 hours to open up properly and show some tannins.
+Needs 2 hours to open up properly and show tannins and complexity.

 14.8% alcohol by volume.